syncfusion-content/wpf-docs/wpf/DoubleTextBox/Maximum-and-Minimum-Value.md

 If this property is set to true, then when you enter a value less than the MinValue then it will automatically assign the MinValue to the Value property.
 Otherwise it will not allow the key press.

-> _Note: This will be enabled only when the MinValidation is set to OnKeyPress._
+Note: This will be enabled only when the MinValidation is set to OnKeyPress.

->

 ## MaxValueOnExceedMaxDigit

 If this property is set to true, then when you enter a value greater than the MaxValue then it will automatically assign the MaxValue to the Value property.
 Otherwise it will not allow the key press.

-> _Note: This will be enabled only when the MaxValidation is set to OnKeyPress._
+Note: This will be enabled only when the MaxValidation is set to OnKeyPress.

->

 <table>
 <tr>
 <td>
-XAML<syncfusion:DoubleTextBox x:Name="doubleTextBox" Height="25" Width="150"                             MinValue="-999" MaxValue="999"                             MinValidation="OnKeyPress" MaxValidation="OnLostFocus"                            MinValueOnExceedMinDigit="True"                             MaxValueOnExceedMaxDigit="True"/></td></tr>
+{% highlight xml %} <syncfusion:DoubleTextBox x:Name="doubleTextBox" Height="25" Width="150"                             MinValue="-999" MaxValue="999"                             MinValidation="OnKeyPress" MaxValidation="OnLostFocus"                            MinValueOnExceedMinDigit="True"                             MaxValueOnExceedMaxDigit="True"/> {% endhighlight %} </td></tr>
 <tr>
 <td>
-C#Syncfusion.Windows.Shared.DoubleTextBox doubleTextBox = new Syncfusion.Windows.Shared.DoubleTextBox();doubleTextBox.Width = 150;doubleTextBox.Height = 25;doubleTextBox.MinValue = -999;doubleTextBox.MaxValue = 999;doubleTextBox.MinValidation = Syncfusion.Windows.Shared.MinValidation.OnKeyPress;doubleTextBox.MaxValidation = Syncfusion.Windows.Shared.MaxValidation.OnLostFocus;doubleTextBox.MinValueOnExceedMinDigit = true;doubleTextBox.MaxValueOnExceedMaxDigit = true;</td></tr>
+{% highlight C# %} Syncfusion.Windows.Shared.DoubleTextBox doubleTextBox = new Syncfusion.Windows.Shared.DoubleTextBox();doubleTextBox.Width = 150;doubleTextBox.Height = 25;doubleTextBox.MinValue = -999;doubleTextBox.MaxValue = 999;doubleTextBox.MinValidation = Syncfusion.Windows.Shared.MinValidation.OnKeyPress;doubleTextBox.MaxValidation = Syncfusion.Windows.Shared.MaxValidation.OnLostFocus;doubleTextBox.MinValueOnExceedMinDigit = true;doubleTextBox.MaxValueOnExceedMaxDigit = true; {% endhighlight %} </td></tr>
 </table>